 For channel letters, the sides of the letters.

-Reverse channel letters:
+Reverse channel letter:

 Channel letter with opaque face and side walls.